 Single Cell Shades

-The cell pockets created by the pleats help to insulate windows, block UV rays, and filter light, and have sound absorption properties, which makes them an excellent window treatment for energy and noise reduction efficiency.
+The cell pockets created by the pleats help to insulate windows, block UV rays, filter light, and have sound absorption properties, which makes them excellent choices for energy and noise reduction efficiency.

 Double Cell Shades